 Is It Worth The Upgrade?

-The upgraded specs and added features are definitely welcome additions and we think they’ve done well to remain competitive.
+The upgraded specs and added features are welcome additions, and we think they’ve done well to remain competitive.
 That being said, if you’ve only recently bought a 2nd gen interface — we wouldn’t worry.

-The new ‘Air Mode’ and mono/stereo flips are lovely additions, but unless you really need them, you’ll do just fine with the 2nd gen. We would, however, recommend picking up the 3rd gen instead of the 2nd gen if you are a first-time buyer.
+The new ‘Air Mode’ and mono/stereo flips are lovely additions, but unless you really need them, you’ll do just fine with the 2nd gen. However, we recommend picking up the 3rd gen instead of the 2nd gen if you are a first-time buyer.

-If you are just starting out with music production, we do recommend shopping around for a bundle that helps you save some serious cash.
+If you are just starting with music production, we recommend shopping around for a bundle that helps you save some serious cash.

-Focusrite have done a great job with the new line of 3rd generation interfaces.
-While first glances may give the impression that they are just a prettier version of their former selves, the real magic lies under the hood — shown in the many updates and upgrades such as Air mode implementation, additional inputs, top of the line preamps, reduced latency, heightened dynamic range and of course — an overall push to make the whole user experience as streamlined and as user friendly as possible.
+Focusrite has done a great job with the new 3rd generation interfaces.
+While first glances may give the impression that they are just a prettier version of their former selves, the real magic lies under the hood.
+This is evident in many of the upgrades:

-Bundling various DAW’s and sample providers such as Splice also further adds to their obvious care for the user and getting them started in creating music with little to no obstacles.
-The price point is very fair and seems to be in the same ballpark as its predecessors, despite receiving many obvious upgrades, which seems to be a logical way to retain a loyal customer base.
+The price point is very fair and seems to be in the same ballpark as its predecessors, despite receiving many noticeable upgrades, which seems to be a logical way to retain a loyal customer base.